 Assessment Description Timeframe Clerkship Specific Assessments COMAT, Clinical Performance Evaluation, and procedure logs Third year Clinical Evaluations Completed by preceptors at the end of each clinical rotation.
 Covers clinical knowledge, skills and professionalism.
 All students must pass all rotations to graduate.
 Third and fourth years Advanced OPP Courses OPP course focuses on the integration of OPP, including osteopathic manipulative treatment (OMT), into clinical problem solving and patient care.
 Emphasis is placed on the top outpatient clinical diagnoses coded by osteopathic physicians.
 OPP Modules, OPP Practice Logs, and Manual Medical Literature Search Assignment.
 Third and fourth years Foundations of Community Health The foundations of Community Health course is designed to prepare physicians who are well-prepared to practice in and lead transforming health systems and hold a rich awareness of patient-centered care planning, demonstrable primary care workforce competencies, and leadership capacity to educate future health care team members in conversation to the medical home model of care.
 Third year Student Success Updates Student Success Updates are progress reports completed in a standardized format by both the DSME and the student.
-Once completed, the form is sent to the Assistant Dean, Academic Affairs.
+Once completed, the form is sent to the Associate Dean, Clinical Affairs.
 They are not scored, however they are used as an assessment tool.
 Third and fourth years Scholarly Report 1 & 2 In-depth written report based on a clinical case encounter.
-Graded by regional clinical faculty Third and fourth years Additional Assessments Journal Club Presentation, Oral Case Presentations, Geriatrics - Health Care Finance Module, and Institute for Healthcare Improvement (IHI) Module Third Year NBOME OPP COMAT Standardized exam from NBOME covering OMM Conducted at regional sites in spring of third year COMLEX Level 2CE and 2PE Preparation COMLEX Level 2 Preparation Course (CMLX7500) COMLEX Level 2CE and 2PE Preparation COMLEX-USA Level 2PE Review A focused review to highlight key aspects COMLEX Level 2PE.
-Conducted in Kirksville in September of the third year in conjunction with PA III.
-Performance Assessment III A summative evaluation of the student's patient assessment skills including, but not limited to, physical examination (including appropriate osteopathic structural exam and treatment), historytaking, communication, critical thinking and medical documentation.
-It is a preparatory and diagnostic experience for the COMLEX Level 2PE (Performance Evaluation) exam.
-Conducted in Kirksville in September of the third year COMBANK Level 2CE Exam Preparatory exam for COMLEX Level 2CE Unproctored exam taken between March 1 and May 30 of Year 3/4 before COMLEX Level 2CE.
-COMSAE Phase 2 BSA 108 Standardized practice exam from NBOME in preparation for COMLEX Level 2CE (Cognitive Evaluation) Unproctored exam taken after successful completion of all third year required rotations and corresponding COMAT exams, between April 1 and June 30 of Year 3/4 before COMLEX Level 2CE.
+Graded by regional clinical faculty Third and fourth years Additional Assessments Journal Club Presentation, Oral Case Presentations, Geriatrics - Health Care Finance Module, and Institute for Healthcare Improvement (IHI) Module Third Year NBOME OPP COMAT Standardized exam from NBOME covering OMM Conducted at regional sites in spring of third year COMLEX Level 2CE COMLEX Level 2 Preparation Course (CMLX7500) COMLEX Level 2CE Performance Assessment III A summative evaluation of the student's patient assessment skills including, but not limited to, physical examination (including appropriate osteopathic structural exam and treatment), history-taking, communication, critical thinking and medical documentation.
+The COM must attest students have demonstrated the fundamental osteopathic clinical skills necessary for graduation.
+Conducted in Kirksville beginning in September of the third year COMBANK Level 2CE Exam Preparatory exam for COMLEX Level 2CE Unproctored exam taken between March 1 and May 30 of Year 3/4 before COMLEX Level 2CE.
+COMSAE Phase 2 BSA 109 Standardized practice exam from NBOME in preparation for COMLEX Level 2CE (Cognitive Evaluation) Unproctored exam taken after successful completion of all third year required rotations and corresponding COMAT exams, between April 1 and June 30 of Year 3/4 before COMLEX Level 2CE.
+COMLEX-USA Level 2CE NBOME one-day computerized Cognitive Evaluation Students schedule individually with NBOME to take the exam between May 1 and July 31 during the year 4.

-COMLEX-USA Level 2PE or equivalent assessment/exam NBOME one-day Performance Evaluation (Standardized patient exams and SOAP notes) Individually scheduled with NBOME; exam cannot be taken before November 30 of the third year; and must be taken by March 31 of year 3.
-Retakes must be taken by December 31 of fourth year.
-Students must pass COMLEX 2PE or the college approved equivalent to graduate.
-COMLEX-USA Level 2CE NBOME one-day computerized Cognitive Evaluation Students schedule individually with NBOME to take the exam at a Pearson VUE test center between May 1 and July 31 during the year 4.
 Students must achieve a passing score by December 31 of fourth year.
-Students must pass Level 2CE to graduate.
-Completion of all clinical requirements To participate in commencement and to ensure graduation and eligibility to begin a post-graduate program, students must complete all clinical requirements before July 1 in the year of the match.
+Students must pass Level 2CE to graduate. clinical requirements To participate in commencement and to ensure graduation and eligibility to begin a post-graduate program, students must complete all clinical requirements before July 1 in the year of the match.
 Before July 1 of the match year